dart-archive/sdk/tool.md

 increment up to the number of LEDs you have, and then you should see it start decrementing.
 Pretty neat right!?

-## Fletch security notes
+## Dartino security notes

-As discussed in [getting started](index.html), the fletch command manages a VM Agent on the attached Raspberry Pi.
+As discussed in [getting started](index.html), the 'fletch' command manages a VM Agent on the attached Raspberry Pi.
 Please be aware that in the current experimental implementation this agent runs with full admin privileges.
 VMs spawned by the agent run with similar privileges, and it will listen to all incoming network traffic.
 We recommend you run the Raspberry Pi on an isolated network.

-## Resetting Fletch
+## Resetting Dartino

-The Fletch tool maintains a long-running background process on your developer PC.
+The 'fletch' tool maintains a long-running background process on your developer PC.
 This manages the sessions, and the local VM.

-If the Fletch process state gets corrupted, you can shut it down using this
+If the process state gets corrupted, you can shut it down using this
 command:

 ```